 What is a hysteroscopy?

-You may be put forward for a hysteroscopy if you are concerned that you may be suffering from fibroids or polyps.
+You may be put forward for this procedure if you are concerned that you may be suffering from fibroids or polyps.
 It can be used to diagnose and treat these, and also to treat certain other issues, such as repositioning intrauterine devices.
-Hysteroscopy treatment may also be used to treat scar tissue which can result in absent periods, known as intrauterine adhesions.
+This treatment may also be used to treat scar tissue which can result in absent periods, known as intrauterine adhesions.

 As well as the above, other candidates for a hysteroscopy include those who suffer from heavy periods, pelvic pain, are finding it difficult to get pregnant, or experience bleeding post-menopause.
 It can also be used to discover other causes of vaginal bleeding or to diagnose why you have suffered multiple miscarriages.